lss717/Grasscutter/README.md

 * Spawning monsters via console
 * Inventory features (receiving items/characters, upgrading items/characters, etc)

+## Foreward

+### **Grasscutter beyond the latest release will have no handholding in terms of instructions.**

+Grasscutter has not been actively maintained and currently (as of January 12th, 2025) only works up to version REL4.0.1 (introduction to Fontaine).
+If you have a beta version/unofficial version of Grasscutter, this guide should theoretically still work, however, we will not provide official support these versions.
+You can still try your luck in the Discord if you are stuck, but please don't act entitled.

 ## Quick setup guide

 **Note**: For support please join our [Discord](https://discord.gg/T5vZU6UyeG).